leonavracar/sc-RNA-seq-Seurat/README.md

 # Single-cell RNA-seq Clustering

-This project is a full single-cell RNA-seq (scRNA-seq) analysis workflow in R using the Seurat package.
+This project is a single-cell RNA-seq (scRNA-seq) analysis workflow in R using the Seurat package.
 The input dataset, E-MTAB-10596, was downloaded from the Single Cell Expression Atlas and contains filtered count matrices in Matrix Market format.

 ### Workflow Steps